Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals: Examples

 \subsection{Example for one-dimensional diffusion}

-In this section we consider example \ref{ex:arctan}.
-The goal is twofold: {\it (i)} to show that the proposed algorithm does not deteriorate when increasing the number of imputed points, {\it (ii)}: to show that the time change and scaling proposed in the previous section reduces discretisation error.
+In this section we discuss example \ref{ex:arctan}.
+The goal is twofold: {\it (i)} to show that the proposed algorithm does not deteriorate when increasing the number of imputed points, {\it (ii)}: to show that the discretisation scheme of section \ref{sec:tc} reduces discretisation error.